Ethiopia: African leaders seek mediation as conflict escalates | DW | 16.11.2020

 Former Nigerian President Olusegun Obasanjo on Monday left for the Ethiopian capital of Addis Ababa to mediate in the crisis, his spokesman said.

-However, Ethiopian Prime Minister Abiy Ahmed's office and the African Union said they had not received any information about Obasanjo's visit.

-Abiy declared on November 4 he had ordered military operations in its northern Tigray region in a dramatic escalation of a long-running feud with the local ruling party, the Tigray People's Liberation Front (TPLF).
+Ethiopian Prime Minister Abiy Ahmed declared on November 4 he had ordered military operations in its northern Tigray region in a dramatic escalation of a long-running feud with the local ruling party, the Tigray People's Liberation Front (TPLF).

 On Monday, Ethiopia said it had captured another town.
 Defense Minister Dr Kenna Yadeta told DW: "All their [TPLF's] actions testify to their high level of frustration.
 They have no more strength, capability and time to intensify wars in the region."